tsuting/Jetson_PaddlePaddle_detection/README.md

 Yes you can.
 However, you *must* make sure your device has an Nvidia GPU and satisfy the requirement of using TensorRT or Deepstream.

 ## About the Sample Application
-This repository uses models from [PaddlePaddle OCR](https://github.com/PaddlePaddle/PaddleOCR), specifically, text detection only.
+This repository uses the model from [PaddlePaddle OCR](https://github.com/PaddlePaddle/PaddleOCR), specifically, text detection only.
 We provided a copy of the ONNX model used in this repo, see [here](models/ch_PP-OCRv2_det_infer.onnx).
 If you have any questions related to the model, please directly contact [PaddlePaddle OCR](https://github.com/PaddlePaddle/PaddleOCR).